-With 20 years of experience in aviation journalism working with airlines, airports, tour operators and other industry stakeholders, Maslen Aviation Consultancy is well placed to provide expert support to those within or linked to the aviation industry, using knowledge and understanding to deliver high-quality content to promote individual business needs.
+With 20 years of experience in aviation journalism working with airlines, airports, tour operators and other industry stakeholders, Maslen Aviation Consultancy is well placed to provide expert support to those within or linked to the aviation or travel industries, using knowledge and understanding to deliver high-quality content to promote individual business needs.

-Helping airlines and airports to get their messages heard through targeted campaigns from content planning, creation, publication and promotion or helping destinations and stakeholders to better interact with the aviation community through content, Maslen Aviation Consultancy can produce editorial reports, news articles, material for daily, weekly, monthly publications (both printed and digital) plus targeted newsletter content.
+Helping airlines and airports to get their messages heard through targeted campaigns from content planning, creation, publication and promotion or helping destinations and stakeholders to better interact with the aviation community through content, Maslen Aviation Consultancy is producing editorial reports, news articles, material for daily, weekly, monthly publications (both printed and digital) plus targeted newsletter content.

 Maslen Aviation Consultancy can also provide expertise on content marketing within the sector, public relations support and specialist reports and statistical analysis of business trends alongside informative analysis and general consulting within the aviation industry.

 Since its formation less than two years ago, Maslen Aviation Consultancy has already completed work for more than ten clients, collaborating with other small businesses to provide joined-up solutions to client requests.

 The statement “content is king” has never been truer than it is today with ‘content marketing’ an industry buzzword and a business trend.
 In fact studies show that content now ranks second only to marketing strategy and planning as the most important skill for modern marketing teams with nine out of ten B2B marketers investing in such a strategy.